These are some common tools used to work on this device. You might not need every tool for every procedure.

 - LB/RB assembly: In the Model 1697 controller, the LB/RB buttons are on a single component.
 This eases assembly, but the version in the Model 1697 controller is flimsier then the one found in the Model 1708 controller.
 There is no fix for this, since the plastic used to bridge these buttons is so thin.
 If this assembly breaks, you will need to replace it with the same badly designed part.

 - LT/RT: The Model 1697 controller carries the flawed design used on the Model 1537 in terms of how the magnets are mounted in the controller.
-In it's stock configuration this is held on with heatshrink tubing and double sided tape which can slip over time and cause these triggers to press themselves.
-However, this can be fixed with some Super Glue and replacement heatshrink tubing.
-Glue the magnets in place where they were aligned prior to the alteration and seal this up with your own heatshrink.
-Applying this fix should repair the problem permanently but it does not correct the flawed design.
+In it's stock configuration this is held on with heatshrink tubing and double sided tape.
+If you find this has failed, the magnets can be put back in place by replacing the tape with Super Glue.
+This guide will show you how to apply this repair and prevent the magnet from coming loose in the future.
+While this fixes the problem, it does not correct the faulty design that created it.

 - Analog stick failures: While less common then the 1537, this controller is known for analog stick failures.
 This is not a design flaw; rather, it is a problem with the plastic on the analog sticks coming loose over time.
 This can be fixed with a replacement board or analog sticks.